3 Evaluating Predictive Distributions

 3.9 Connection to Information Theory

-There is a deep connection between proper scoring rules and the concepts of entropy and cross-entropy discussed in the Information Theory chapter.
-This link is most direct for the Logarithmic Score.
+Proper scoring rules connect directly to entropy and cross-entropy from the Information Theory chapter.
+The link is most direct for the Logarithmic Score.

 Let’s assume there is a true, underlying data-generating distribution with density \(p(y)\), and our model produces a forecast distribution with density \(q(y)\).